Staging of Cancer

 Stage 3: At this stage, the cancer is generally larger and may have spread to nearby lymph nodes and surrounding tissues.

-Stage 4: This stage, also known as metastatic or advanced cancer, indicates that the cancer has spread to other organs or other parts of the body.
+Stage 4: This stage, also known as metastatic cancer, indicates that the cancer has spread to other organs or other parts of the body.

 Letters may be added to the stage number to give more precise staging information.